peter88213/nvhelp-de/source/characters_menu.rst

 **Importieren characters from another project**

-Mit **Figuren > Importieren**, you can import a selection of characters from another project.
+Mit **Figuren > Importieren**
+kann man import a selection of characters from another project.
 First you select an XML file containing the character data.
 Then you select the characters you want to add to the current project.